MaterializeInc/materialize/doc/user/content/overview/api-components.md

 provide very little benefit in terms of reducing the latency and computation needed to answer queries.

-If you plan on repeatedly reading from a view, we recommend using materialized views instead.
+If you plan on repeatedly reading from a view, we recommend using a materialized view.

 ## Indexes

-Indexes are the component that actually "materializes" a view by storing its results in memory, though more generally, indexes can simply store any subset of a query's data.
+An index is the component that actually "materializes" a view by storing its results in memory, though, more generally, indexes can simply store any subset of a query's data.

-Each materialized view contains at least one index, which both lets it maintain the result set as new data streams in, as well as provide low-latency reads.
+Each materialized view contains at least one index, which both lets it maintain the result set as new data streams in and provides low-latency reads.

-If you were to add an index to a non-materialized view, it would become a materialized view, and would start incrementally updating its embedded query's results.
+If you add an index to a non-materialized view, it becomes a materialized view, and starts incrementally updating  the results of its embedded query.

 ### Interaction with materialized views

-As we just mentioned, each materialized view has at least one index that maintains the embedded query's result in memory; these are known as "arrangements" within Materialize's dataflows.
-In the simplest case, it's the last operator, and simply stores the query's output in memory.
-In more complex cases, arrangements let Materialize perform more sophisticated aggregations more quickly, e.g. `JOIN`s.
+Each materialized view has at least one index that maintains the embedded query's result in memory; these are known as "arrangements" within Materialize's dataflows. <!-- Double-check the next sentence --> In the simplest case, the arrangement is the last operator and simply stores the query's output in memory.
+In more complex cases, arrangements let Materialize perform more sophisticated aggregations like `JOINS` more quickly.

 Creating additional indexes on materialized views lets you store some subset of a query's data in memory using a different structure, which can be useful if you want to perform a join over a view's data using non-primary keys (e.g. foreign keys).

+For a deeper dive into arrangments, see [Arrangments](../arrangements/).

 ## Sinks